docker/docs/install.md

 upload it to your DTR web admin server.
 Follow these steps:

 1. If needed, log back into the [Docker Hub](https://hub.docker.com) using the user-name you used when obtaining your license.
-Go to "Settings" (in the menu under your user-name, top right) to get to your account settings, and then click on "Enterprise Licenses" in the side bar at left.
+Go to "Settings"   (gear icon, top right) to get to your account settings, and then click on "Licenses" in the top nav bar.

 2. You'll see a list of available licenses.
 Click on the download button to obtain the license file you'd like to use.